binomialhq/poly/doc/SPECIFICATION.md

 For that reason, all parent declarations (e.g. fields and parameters) must be explicitly referenced by the child, reassigning the annotations, otherwise incurring in the penalty of an error being indicated by the engine.
-The example below shows an error where the annotations are inherited but not explicitly reassigned, changing the nature and the location of the error, in comparison to the previous example.
+The example below shows an error due to the annotations being inherited but not explicitly reassigned, changing the nature and the location of the error, in comparison to the previous example.